Guidance for manufacturers, importers and distributors.

 The Waste Electrical and Electronic Equipment Regulations 2013 (as amended) are the underpinning UK legislation.

-Responsibility for enforcing the regulations is shared by the Environment Agency and Regulatory Delivery.
+Responsibility for enforcing the regulations is shared by the Environment Agency and the Office for Product Safety and Standards (Safety & Standards).

 What is covered?